Integrate with Zendesk

 3. Give the webhook a meaningful name.

-5. Select POST as the method and JSON as the request format.
+5. Select POST as the call method and JSON as the response format.

 Set up a trigger